Iran demands oil export permission before nuclear talks in Vienna | DW | 27.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-As Western leaders start to lose hope at negotiations resume in Vienna on Monday, Iran demanded all sanctions be lifted to revive a 2015 accord.
+As Western leaders start to lose hope as negotiations resume in Vienna on Monday, Iran demanded that all sanctions be lifted to revive a 2015 accord.

 Meetings on Monday will be held at the Coburg Palais in Vienna to revive a 2015 nuclear accord with Iran

-Iran wants all US sanctions to be lifted at nuclear talks that resume Monday so that the Middle Eastern country can continue to export crude oil, Iran's foreign minister said.
+Iran wants all US sanctions to be lifted at nuclear talks that resumed Monday so that the Middle Eastern country can continue to export crude oil, Iran's foreign minister said.

 Diplomats from the US, UK, France and Germany have become pessimistic about the talks as Israel warned that Iran was preparing to enrich uranium to military-grade levels.

-Iran is returning to the negotiating table in Vienna at 6 p.m. local time, with global negotiators hoping to reinstate the Joint Comprehensive Plan of Action (JCPOA) the US abandoned in 2018 under former President Donald Trump.
+Iran is returning to the negotiating table in Vienna at 6 p.m. local time, with global negotiators hoping to reinstate the Joint Comprehensive Plan of Action (JCPOA), which the US abandoned in 2018 under President Donald Trump.

 Assessments of Iran's lucrative oil industry show that the Middle Eastern country has seen its exports drop from 2.8 million barrels per day (bpd) in 2018 to as low as 200,000 bpd.